tianboh/compiler/lab4/README.md

-# L3 Compiler
+# L4 Compiler

 ## Overview Workflow

-**l3 program** ——c0_lexer, c0_parser——> **CST** ——elaborate——> **AST** ——semantic analysis——> **AST** ——ir_tree_trans——> **IR trees** ——dominator tree——> **IR trees in SSA form** ——quads_trans——> **Quads**  ——abs_codegen——> **Abstract Assembly** ——dataflow graph, liveness analysis, register allocation, x86codegen——> **x86-64 machine code**
+**l4 program** ——c0_lexer, c0_parser——> **CST** ——elaborate——> **AST** ——semantic analysis——> **TST** ——ir_tree_trans——> **IR trees** ——quads_trans——> **Quads**  ——abs_codegen——> **Abstract Assembly** ——dataflow graph, liveness analysis, register allocation, x86 codegen——> **x86-64 machine code**

+## Lexer and Parser
+L4 grammar is context dependent because we have typedef syntax.
+Therefore, lexer needs to determine whether return a type identifier or variable identifier when reading an identifier.
+The custom defined type is recorded in a global set `env`.
+Lexer will check this set before returning the identifier.

 ## CST
-CST stands for Concret Syntax Tree, it is parsed from l3 source file.
-CST eliminate parenthesis and brackets compared with the actual syntax tree.
-However, the basic structure for CST and actual syntax tree is the same, for example, CST have if, while, for, block, postops etc.
+CST(Concrete Syntax Tree) is parsed from l4 source file.
+The basic structure for CST and actual syntax tree is the same, for example, CST have if, while, for, block, postops etc. Some may have slight difference to avoid conflict during parsing.

+Notice that, to avoid reduce-reduce conflict in parser, CST does not have corresponding lvalue type.
+CST uses exp as lvalue instead.
+This will be checked and transformed to specific lvalue in the AST.

-## Elaboration and AST
+## AST
 In order to make following analysis simpler, an elaboration pass is added after CST is constructed.
 The elaborated syntax tree is AST(Abstract Syntax Tree).
-This elaboration pass tries to simplify CST through
+This elaboration pass simplifies CST through

 * for loops are elaborated into while loop.
 * Unary operations(negative, logical not, bitwise not) are elaborated into binary operations by identical value.
 * Logical operations are elaborated to ternary operation.
-* Bin assign operations (like +=, *=, etc.) are elaborated to binary operation.
+* Postop(++, --) is elaborated to += 1, -= 1.
 * Declare is elaborated to provide a namespace for the variable.
 So typecheck and controlflow check is much easier on AST.
-* Custom typenames are elaborated to primitive type
+* Custom typenames are elaborated to primitive type.

 Elaboration pass also provides simple checks for type definations because type alias is elaborated afterwards.

 * Type definitions cannot conflict with variable names.
 * Type definitions cannot conflict with function names.
-* Type definitions cannot alias void.
+* Type definitions cannot alias void(pointer to void, array of void, etc,.) because void can only appear as function return type.
-* Same type definition only declared once.
+* Same type definition is only declared once.
 * No variable declaration at for loop iteration filed.

-## Semantic Analysis
+## Semantic Analysis and TST
-Semantic analysis checks variable and function semantic correctness on AST.
+Semantic analysis checks variable and function semantic correctness on AST, and then generates TST.
 Specifically, it checks

 * Variables are declared before defination, and all variables are defined before usage.
 * No variable can be declared more than once.